Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Cons:

-- Comparatively, the prices are expensive.
+- Comparatively, the prices are high.

 - The support bases in the UK